silicon-optronics-inc/Tensorflow2-Self-Training-Defect-Detection-with-Severity-Score/object_detection/README.md

 * IOU_threshold: The IOU threshold used to determine the confidence score threshold of each object during automatic labeling.

 ## Start Training
-Run 'train/run.bat'.
+Run 'train/run.bat', models will be generated under 'train/train/'.

 ## Export Model
 After finishing training, copy
 1. pascal_label_map.pbtxt,
 2. Config,
-3. the model wanted under 'train/train/',
+3. the model wanted from [Start Training](#start-training)

 to 'export_model/input/', then edit the model step in 'export_model/input/checkpoint'.
 Run 'export_model/export_inference_graph.bat', model will be exported to the output folder.